Web www.pburch.net

 Sun Painting

-Another method of sunprinting is to use Inkodyes, which are sensitive to ultraviolet light.
-These are actually vat dyes which have been prereduced, so that instead of being applied in an oxygen-free bath and being developed in the fabric by exposure to oxygen, Inkodyes are developed by light.
-Inkodyes are true dyes, not fabric paints.
+Another method of sunprinting is to use light-sensitive vat dyes, which are sensitive to ultraviolet light.
+There are currently two brands of this product type available to dye artists: Lumi's Inkodyes and Jacquard Products' SolarFast.
+Both are actually vat dyes which have been prereduced, so that instead of being applied in an oxygen-free bath and being developed in the fabric by exposure to oxygen, these dyes are developed by light.
+Inkodyes and SolarFast dyes are true dyes, not fabric paints.
 (A dye actually itself attaches to the fabric; fabric paint includes a glue-like binder, which imparts a stiffer feeling to the fabric.)
 The process is more difficult than the process of tie-dyeing with fiber reactive dyes.
-The only online retail source of Inkodye that I can find is Dharma Trading Company.
-The manufacturer is Screen Process Supplies Manufacturing Co., which does not seem to respond to telephone queries.

-Dyeing with Inkodyes is made more difficult by the fact that the leuko form in which the dyes are sold is not the same color as the final dye color.
+Dyeing with light-sensitive vat dyes is made more difficult by the fact that the leuko form in which the dyes are sold is not the same color as the final dye color.
 All of the different colors look alike, except for yellow.
 The different colors also require different exposure times.
-Yellow and violet take only one to three minutes under a nearby sunlamp; red and blue take three times as long; and green and brown take six times as long.
+Among the original InkoDyes (their colors and therefore some of the formulas have changed), the colors yellow and violet take only one to three minutes under a nearby sunlamp; red and blue take three times as long; and green and brown take six times as long.
 Colors that have been diluted with water take approximately ten percent longer than the undiluted dyes.
-Available colors include red, red-orange, orange, orange-yellow, yellow, yellow-green, green, blue-green, blue, blue-violet, violet, red-violet, brown and black.
+The original list of Inkodye colors included red, red-orange, orange, orange-yellow, yellow, yellow-green, green, blue-green, blue, blue-violet, violet, red-violet, brown and black.
+Currently Inkodye does not include a yellow, which considerably limits color mixing possibilities.

 Cyanotype: Blue Printing (and Brown Printing)